 Since October 2016, Amazon has made considerable changes to its product review policy.
-For this reason, there is a lot of confusion surrounding the do’s and don’ts of asking for a product review.
+This has led to a lot of confusion surrounding the do’s and don’ts of asking for an Amazon product review.

-The goal of this article it to take our real-world experience with sellers and their suspensions, as well as our conversation with Amazon seller suspensions expert, Chris McCabe, and do a little reading between the lines for you.
-We’ll determine what Amazon ultimately considers illegal or unethical, and what they believe is okay.
+The goal of this article it to take our real-world experience, as well as our conversation with Amazon seller suspensions expert, Chris McCabe, and read between the lines of Amazon’s product reviews for you.
+We’ll dig into ALL the details to determine what Amazon ultimately considers illegal or unethical, and what they believe is okay.
+It’s a lot of (important!) info, so check out our infographic for a quick, clear overview, and bookmark this post as a reference for the detailed version.

 To be clear, at Jungle Scout we believe all types of review manipulation bring down the Amazon platform.
 It leads to a loss of shopper trust.
 And a loss of trust means less sales for the platform, sellers and even our business.